 Secondly, soy in Asian cultures has changed a lot.
 Especially when it was brought over here.
 Actually, let me rephrase that.
 Soy here is nothing like soy in Asian cultures.
 Granted I don’t know what it’s like now, but from what I’ve read it was originally fermented mostly.
 For instance, the original way of making soya sauce involved fermentation.
 Maybe that breaks down a lot of the problem with soy?
 Human beings used to soak beans before they ate them to make them digestible.
 When we started mass-producing we forgot that those were necessary parts of cooking.
 Fermented soy could be a very different story than unfermented soy.

 This explains a lot, and it explains it better than I will.
 (I know it’s Mercola and he’s kind of out there but he’s onto a lot – just try to ignore the unimportant stuff) – http://articles.mercola.com/sites/articles/archive/2010/09/18/soy-can-damage-your-health.aspx

 He goes into detail about unfermented vs fermented soy.

-The reason I’m not happy with soy is because in North America they put it into everything.
+The reason I’m not happy with soy is that in North America they put it into everything.
 Soybean oil in salad dressing, dips, pills, soy protein isolate in anything else.
-Unfermented soy being toted as a health food.
+Unfermented soy being toted as a healthy food.
 It’s not good for you.
 But that doesn’t mean fermented soy is in the same category.
 So from now on when I’m complaining about soy I’ll complain specifically about unfermented soy.
-Unless you have an IgG response and in that case it’s all soy.
+Unless you have an IgG response and in that case, it’s all soy.

 Hope that helps clarify a bit!